Travelling to Thailand with a baby

 A chilly room can easily lead to a cold, and that’s not exactly how you want to spend your holiday.

-We usually kept the air conditioning set fairly high and made sure the airflow was directed towards the ceiling or into the room, not straight at us.
+We usually kept the air conditioning set at a fairly high temperature and made sure the airflow was directed towards the ceiling or into the room, not straight at us.

 7. Pool or beach